We Redesigned Our Website: Here’s What We Learned

 Our good friend John Spence, international leadership and business speaker and author, sums up the “how” of listening perfectly in his book, Awesomely Simple:

-We can fall into the trap of asking questions as a judger, instead of as a learner, when we already have a story set up in our mind about what somebody is going to say.
-At that point, we’re not asking questions out of curiosity, we’re asking questions out of a desire to validate ourselves.
+We can fall into the trap of asking questions as a judger, instead of as a learner when we already have a story in our mind about what somebody will say.
+At that point, we’re not asking questions out of curiosity; we’re asking questions out of a desire to validate ourselves.

-Similarly, we can fall into the trap of asking a question, then immediately starting to prepare what we’re going to say next.
+Similarly, we can fall into the trap of asking a question and then immediately start preparing what we’re going to say next.

 Come on, how many of us are guilty of this?

-Not only is that unfair to Kelsey, it’s unfair to me when I miss out on the information I’m asking for.
+It’s unfair to Kelsey, but it’s also unfair to me when I miss out on the information I’m asking for.

 When we’re truly curious and ask good questions and then be present as listeners, we open up opportunities to capitalize on new information.

-Once we’ve done that, what are the tools for collecting the insights that will be so valuable to your business?
+Once we’ve done that, what are the tools for collecting valuable insights for your business?
 The list is nearly infinite and has endless variations by industry, but here are a few common methods:

-Tools like AgoraPulse, Mention, and Google Alerts are excellent sources of information about what’s being said about your brand – even if not directly to your brand.
+Tools like AgoraPulse, Mention, and Google Alerts are excellent sources of information about what people say about your brand – even if not directly to your brand.

 Customer reviews are one of the most trusted sources of information for potential new customers.
 With that said, not every review is a positive one.
 Negative public reviews can sting if taken too personally, but they’re a huge opportunity.

-If your brand is able to respond and resolve an issue brought up in an online review, in a timely manner and without getting defensive, you may be able to turn a naysayer into a promoter.
+If your brand can respond and resolve an issue brought up in an online review, promptly and without getting defensive, you may be able to turn a naysayer into a promoter.
 If that turnaround can be displayed publicly, all the better.